 2018 Benefit Auction - Dream Collections

-Each year everyone was invited to create their ideal collection curated from the beautiful Benefit Auction quilts created and donated by our generous and talented members.
+We invited our viewers to create their ideal collection curated from the beautiful Benefit Auction quilts created and donated by our generous and talented members.
 We asked "In a perfect world, which artworks would you select for your very own?"

 Below are some of the wonderful collections we received.

 I have about 14 auction quilts and about 5 years ago decided to focus on ones that included orange.
 My guest bedroom is orange and I want to hang them all together.
 Orange walls glow in the daytime and feel very womb like at night.
 The warmth of benefit auction quilts make the room feel cozy and visually intriguing!

 The Natural World - curated by Claire Passmore

 We live in a beautiful place - if only we take the time to see.